 Using Facebook Share Debugger

 Use a Facebook debugger to pre-fetch metadata for the page.
 It will show you the information when your website content is shared on Facebook, Messenger, and other places.
-In addition, it allows you to refresh this information for multiple URLs at the same time by pressing the “Fetch new scrape information” button.
+In addition, it allows you to refresh this information for multiple URLs simultaneously by pressing the “Fetch new scrape information” button.

 And hence, you now do not need to do anything more.
 I’m sure this solution will resolve your issue.